 So if you're using some of this stuff, spray it when the weather is cool like in early morning or late afternoon.
 Avoid spraying directly on the flower buds.
 It will help keep the buds alive.

 In some areas, the acidity in rainwater may damage the young buds.
 With the high nitrogen in the rain, the adenium plants may opportunistically take the chance to build up more branches.
 This could lead to what people call a bud abortion where the mother plants stop nourishing the buds, which could make them go wilted and drop after some time.

 If you see that there are some branches shooting up next to the flowering point/cluster, it may be that the plants are still growing so strong that they want to shoot out more branches.
 Some call this "overshoot".
-It may also be the extra nitrogen in the soil or in the rain.
+It may also be the extra nitrogen in the soil or in the air during the rainy season (as adenium can also absorb the nutrients through their leaves).

 In these cases, if there are not too many adenium plants, you could move them under a shelter to keep them safe from the rain.
 Or if there are too many adenium plants, you could set up a clear cover for them.

 If the plants have been caught in the rain, use some fresh water or tap water to spray the rain (and its components dirt, dust, etc) off the buds.
 During the flowering stage, don't put too much nitrogen in the soil.
 It will help the plants focus their energy on flowering and not branching out.

 Sometimes, without sufficient energy the adenium may not be able to nourish their buds, which may cause bud dropping.
 During the flowering stage, you could ramp up the potassium amount.
 It helps with nice flowers and colors.
 Be careful not to add too much though.
 Because too much of it may burn the buds and leaves.